autistic-symposium/master-algorithms-py/trees/README.md

 <br>

-- deep-first search (DFS) can also be used to find the path from the root node to the target node if you want to visit every node and/or search the deepest paths firsts.
+- dfs is used to find the path from the root node to a target node if you want to visit every node and/or search the deepest paths first.

-- recursion solutions are easier to implement; however, if the recursion depth is too high, stack overflow might occur. in that case, you might use BFS instead or implement DFS using an explicit stack (i.e., use a while loop and a stack structure to simulate the system call stack).
+- recursive solutions are easier to implement, however, if the recursion depth is too high, stack overflow might occur.

-- overall, we only trace back and try another path after we reach the deepest node. as a result, the first path you find in DFS is not always the shortest path:
+	- you might want to use bfs instead or implement dfs using an explicit stack (i.e., with a while loop and a stack structure).

-	- we first push the root node to the stack, then we try the first neighbor and push its node to the stack, etc.
+- dfs only traces back and try another path after it reaches the deepest node. as a result, the first path found in dfs is not always the shortest path:
-	- when we reach the deepest node, we need to trace back.
+	- push the root node to the stack.
- 	- when we track back, we pop the deepest node from the stack, which is actually the last node pushed to the stack.
+ 	- try the first neighbor and push its node to the stack.
-	- the processing order of the nodes is exactly the opposite order of how they are added to the stack.
+	- when it reaches the deepest node, trace back by popping the deepest node from the stack (the last node pushed). therefore, he processing order of the nodes is exactly the opposite order of how they are added to the stack.

 <br>